mui/material-ui/docs/pages/blog/2023-mui-values.md

 ## Stage two: workshop

 At the next stage, folks came together for a synchronous workshop.
-(This was completely voluntary, but I’m proud to say we had major representation from all different corners and levels of the company!)
+(This was completely voluntary, but I'm proud to say we had major representation from all different corners and levels of the company!)

-The purpose of this workshop was to pinpoint the *most* critical mindsets and behaviors that we felt underpinned the company’s success at scale.
+The purpose of this workshop was to pinpoint the *most* critical mindsets and behaviors that we felt underpinned the company's success at scale.

 Broadly speaking, everyone was asked to consider:

 (a) what mindsets and behaviors we should actively preserve and encourage as we scale — these are our superpowers and biggest differentiators.
-They’re the stuff that makes us “us.” 💚
+They're the stuff that makes us "us." 💚

 (b) what mindsets and behaviors should we actively discourage, even punish — these are the biggest threats to our desired culture.
-They’re the things we would never tolerate, maybe even at the cost of a customer. 🛑
+They're the things we would never tolerate, maybe even at the cost of a customer. 🛑

 We used a shared FigJam board to brainstorm together against a timer, and repeat the process for different core questions.

-Once we’d generated a wonderfully full board, we took a pause to review the contributions.
+Once we'd generated a wonderfully full board, we took a pause to review the contributions.
 We upvoted cards that really stood out and resonated with us as individuals.

 Finally, we organized all of these cards into little clusters based on relatedness, and started to identify their underlying values and themes.